Kingfisher Airlines loses $142 mln in Q3 as planes sit idle

-MUMBAI Debt-ridden and with no customers, Kingfisher Airlines Ltd posted a 7.55 billion rupees loss in the three months to December 31 as its planes sat idle, creditors circled and regulators rebuffed the Indian airline's revival plans.
+MUMBAI Feb 5 Debt-ridden and with no customers, Kingfisher Airlines Ltd posted a 7.55 billion rupees ($142 million) loss in the three months to Dec.
+31 as its planes sat idle, creditors circled and regulators rebuffed the Indian airline's revival plans.

-Kingfisher, which has been stripped of its flying licence, owes an estimated $2.5 billion to banks, staff, airports and oil companies, but maintained it was "a going concern" in its results statement.
+Kingfisher, which has been stripped of its flying licence, owes an estimated $2.5 billion to banks, staff, airports and oil companies.

 The airline, once India's second-biggest, has spent the past few months negotiating with its creditors and India's aviation authorities.
 The country's civil aviation minister has said Kingfisher needs at least $186 million to fly again.